jetty-project/codehaus-jetty6/jetty/branches/jetty-6.0/README.txt

   mvn install

-Jetty itself only needs java 1.4, however to build JSP 2.1 support you need to use java5.
+Jetty itself only needs java 1.4, however to build JSP 2.1 support you need to use java5 AND you will need to have cvs installed.
 If you want to use java1.4, then you can use the jsp-2.0 modules instead of the jsp-api-2.1 and  jsp-2.1 modules.